PatrickMaiyer/Portapack_Wiki/File-manager.md

 - PLAYLIST - holds play list files for the Playlist app.
 - SCREENSHOTS - holds screenshots.
 - SETTINGS - holds saved App Settings.
-- SPLASH - (You can create  that folder to store all your favorite splash.bmp files ,and you can just navigate with FileMan and when you open any picture , it will be overlay an Os Screen Display  message on top , with indications about how to select it as your next boot default splash.bmp)
+- SPLASH - holds example splash screen files.
+To select a new splash screen, open a BMP file with FileMan and press the Right button to copy it to the root directory as your new splash.bmp file ("Show Splash" also needs to be enabled on the Settings->User Interface page).

    ![image](https://github.com/eried/portapack-mayhem/assets/86470699/bf09723e-3922-4b76-8d6f-f950f76f8b05)
    ![image](https://github.com/eried/portapack-mayhem/assets/86470699/15320f59-f8fb-4dcc-89f9-9b3faac50870)